RudolfAchter/blockchain-stuff/docs/chia/chia_premine.md

 - https://youtu.be/RKNPyDGWIrM?t=24860

 We want to lock up the fonds.
 So that we cannot dump it.
-We can only pull out at a certain rate
+We can only pull out at a certain rate.
+So Chia gives a promise on this.
+And i trust them.

+## This is to be minted as an NFT

+Because the prefarm is a probmise and it is something that is no subject to change i mint it as an NFT for the world